-OLLOWAY'S PILLS ARE WITHOUT DOUBT THE VERY BEST MEDICINE FOR IN-DIGESTION AND FLATULENCY.-The test of years has proved their efficacy in curing Bile, Patulency, Indigestion, Sick Headache, Nervousness, and Debilitated Constitutions.
-The well-known properties of these excellent Pills are too highly appreciated in the present day to require any en-comium here, as they are resorted to by rich and poor in every nation, and their properties are to invigorate the body, strengthen the faculties, and restore the invalids to a per-
+TOLLOWAY'S PILLS ARE WITHOUT DOUBT THE VERY BEST MEDICINE FOR IN-DIGESTION AND FLATULENCY.-The test of years has proved their efficacy in curing Bile, Flatulency, Indigestion, Sick Headache, Nervousness, and Debilitated Constitutions.
+The well-known properties of these excellent Pills are too highly appreciated in the present day to require any encomium here, as they are resorted to by rich and poor in every nation, and their properties are to invigorate the body, strengthen the faculties, and restore the invalids to a perfect state of good health.

-Sold by all Medicine Vendors throughout the world; at Sold by all Medicine Vendors throughout the world; at Professor HOLLOWA Y'S Establishments, 244, Strand, Lon-don, an t 80, Maiden-Jane, New York; by A. Stampa, Con-stantinople; A. Guidley, Smyrna; and E. Muir, Malta.
+Sold by all Medicine Vendors throughout the world; at Professor HOLLOWAY'S Establishments, 244, Strand, London, and 80, Maiden-lane, New York; by A. Stampa, Constantinople; A. Guidicy, Smyrma; and E. Muir, Malta. proved their efficacy in curing Bile, Flatulency, Indigestion,